-The maximum normal current drain will be during Lamp Test when all lamps are illuminated on one chassis at a time.
-Thus the currents are as follows:
+The lamp test feature draws the maximum normal current because it illuminates all lamps on one chassis at a time.
+Thus the currents are:

-Normal Standby Maximum Current Current = 35 mA = 90 mA
+Normal Standby Maximum Current Current = 35 mA = 140 mA

-The Normal Standby Current is used for Battery Size Calculations (see the Fire Alarm Control Panel manual) and includes the current drain for the Trouble Buzzer, Trouble LED, and one Alarm LED.
-The Maximum Current is used to calculate the wire size (see the Wiring Instruction).
+Use the "normal standby current" for battery size calculations (see the fire alarm control panel manual for battery calculations) and includes the current drain for the Trouble Buzzer, Trouble LED, and one alarm LED.
+Use the "maximum current" to calculate the wire size (see the wiring instructions on page 7).